mfsabbagh/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Blood-Brain Barrier
+- Functional Genomics of the Blood-Brain Barrier
-- Functional Genomics
+- Neuropathology and Ophthalmic Pathology
-- Microbiology
+- Parasites of Genomes, Cells, and Humans

 # Education to show in About widget
 education: